PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

      data-adapter-fan-out, and public-intermediate no-op characterization in
      `ea78747`.
    - Mechanically moved the complete matcher beside its complementary-gate sibling with AST equivalence in `f961413`.
-Indexed integration remains the next separate checkpoint.
+   - Integrated it as the second ordered spec over a shared complementary-gate prefix and removed all five raw calls in `78b0742`.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage